robertpiosik/CodeWebChat/README.md

 <a href="https://marketplace.visualstudio.com/items?itemName=robertpiosik.gemini-coder" target="_blank"><img src="https://img.shields.io/badge/Install-VS_Code_Marketplace-blue" alt="Get from Visual Studio Code Marketplace" /></a> <a href="https://x.com/CodeWebChat" target="_blank"><img src="https://img.shields.io/badge/Follow_on_X-@CodeWebChat-black" alt="Follow on X" /></a> <a href="https://reddit.com/r/CodeWebChat" target="_blank"><img src="https://img.shields.io/badge/Join_subreddit-r/CodeWebChat-orange" alt="Join subreddit /r/CodeWebChat" /></a> <a href="https://discord.com/invite/KJySXsrSX5" target="_blank"><img src="https://img.shields.io/badge/Chat-Discord-7289da" alt="Join Discord server" /></a>

-**A 100% free and open-source tool for AI pair programming.** CWC initializes popular web based chatbots like ChatGPT, AI Studio or Claude with your code and instructions, hands-free!
+**A 100% free and open-source community-driven tool for AI pair programming.** \
+Select context, type instructions and choose how to handle the generated prompt—automatically initilize your favorite web based chatbot or send an API request.
+As soon as the model finishes responding, the suggested changes are ready to integrate with the codebase in a way that gives you control and confidence.

-Works with VS Code and its derivatives (Cursor, Windsurf, VSCodium, etc.).
+**Works with VS Code** and its forks (Cursor, Windsurf, VSCodium, etc.).

 ✅ **Edit context** with 15+ free chatbots or an API request \
 ✅ **Apply multi-file changes** from a single response \